semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 Pull request comments are created when:

-1. Semgrep finds a result in CI, and
+1. Semgrep finds a result in CI.
-2. the Semgrep GitHub App has been granted permissions to post inline PR comments.
+2. The Semgrep GitHub App has permissions to post inline PR comments.

 Automated comments on GitHub pull requests are displayed as follows: